oudesnepelaar/scrapert/README.md

 A universal web content scraper to provide text data for ticker tape scrollers.

 This is a content aggregator to supply input to a LED-matrix scrolling ticker tape hardware project I'm planning to build.
 The code is provided as-is and without warranty and liability.
-The code, stack and architecture may change unannounced as I go along building the ticker tape project, so if you like stability, better fork it.
+The code, stack and architecture may change without notice as I go along building the ticker tape project, so if you like stability, better fork it.
-Also, the RSS and web content sources mentioned in the code are purely for demostration purposes.
+Also, the RSS and web content sources mentioned in the code are purely for demonstration purposes.
 Please respect copyright and user agreements when accessing someone's content.
 Get permission before you start using it.

 ## running and hosting